 User flow charts are best used early in the design process to help teams understand the user's journey and identify potential issues or opportunities for improvement.
 They can also be used throughout the development process to ensure the final product meets the user's needs and expectations.

-- User lands on the website’s home page - the user finds your website via a referral or a search engine.
+The user finds your website via a referral or a search engine.

-- User clicks call to action and starts their free trial - now the user has demonstrated interested in your product, they have decided they want to learn more
+Now the user has demonstrated interested in your product, they have decided they want to learn more

-- User goes to payment page and makes purchase - the user has accepted your price points and is now moving forward with the payment process
+The user has accepted your price points and is now moving forward with the payment process